 The steps for dumping your gray water tank are pretty much the same as those you used when dumping your black tank:

 What if your RV black tank won’t dump?
 In rare cases, RVers may run into issues while dumping their tanks, and these can often be due to clogs.
+For instance, a compacted tank will keep you from emptying your tank, because a layer of waste has built up on the bottom of your tank and/or clogged your drainage port.
 Clogs will almost always occur in the black tank, since the solid waste can easily build up if the tank is not properly maintained.

-We’ve already covered this issue in a previous blog, which you can access here.
+We’ve already covered this issue in a previous blog, Unclogging An RV Toilet, which you can access by touching or clicking the link above.
 However, for the purposes of review, most clogged toilets are the result of pyramid plugs.
 A pyramid plug is literally a pile of poop that builds up in the shape of a pyramid inside your black tank, clogging up your toilet!
-(Gross, we know.)
+(Gross, we know!)

 Beyond removing a plug after it has developed, proper tank maintenance can prevent these clogs from ever materializing.
 We have developed a comprehensive, proven method for treating RV waste water systems.
 We call it The Unique Method.
 The Unique Method is the result of years of countless conversations with RVers all over the country, and it has been shown to really work!
 It is easy to follow and will completely prevent things like pyramid plugs, making the process of dumping your tank that much easier!
 To read more about the Unique Method, click here.